fox-techniques/hestia-logger/docs/configuration.md

 ---

-Now that environment variables and secrets are set, continue with **installation**. 🎯
+Now that environment variables are set, continue with **installation**. 🎯